SophieBosio/sophiebosio.github.io/content/education.md

 ## MSc {#msc}

-I am currently in the second (and final) year of my master's degree in [Programming and System Architecture](https://www.uio.no/studier/program/informatikk-programmering-master/) at the [University of Oslo](https://www.uio.no/), Norway, with the software specialisation. 🌱
+I have amaster's degree in [Programming and System Architecture](https://www.uio.no/studier/program/informatikk-programmering-master/) from the [University of Oslo](https://www.uio.no/), Norway, with a specialisation in software. 🌱

+My thesis project and thesis text are available on [GitHub](https://github.com/SophieBosio/contra).

 The courses I have taken at UiO are briefly summarised below.